Robust Question Answering Through Sub-part Alignment: QA as Graph Alignment

 Our approach critically relies on the ability to decompose questions and answers into a graph over text spans.
 Our model can in principle work for a range of syntactic and semantic structures, including dependency parsing, SRL \cite{palmer2005srl}, and AMR~\cite{banarescu2013abstract}.
-We use SRL in this work and augment it with coreference links, due to the high performance and flexibility of current SRL parsers~\cite{shi2019simple, peters2018deep}.
+We use SRL in this work and augment it with coreference links, due to the high performance and flexibility of current SRL systems~\cite{peters2018deep}.
+Throughout this work, we use the BERT-based SRL system from \citet{shi2019simple} and the SpanBERT-based coreference system from \citet{joshi2020spanbert}.

-\paragraph{Graph Construction} An example of the graph we construct is shown in Figure~\ref{fig:graph_alignment}.
-Both the question and passage are represented as graphs where the nodes consist of predicates and arguments.
+An example graph we construct is shown in Figure~\ref{fig:graph_alignment}.
+Both the question and context are represented as graphs where the nodes consist of predicates and arguments.
 Edges are undirected and connect each predicate and its corresponding arguments.
-Since SRL only captures the predicate-argument relations within one sentence, we add context information to the graph by adding coreference edges: if two arguments are in the same coreference cluster, we add an edge between them.
+Since SRL only captures the predicate-argument relations within one sentence, we add coreference edges as well: if two arguments are in the same coreference cluster, we add an edge between them.
 Finally, in certain cases involving verbal or clausal arguments, there might exist nested structures where an argument to one predicate contains a separate predicate-argument structure.
 In this case, we remove the larger argument and add an edge directly between the two predicates.
 This is shown by the edge from \emph{was} to \emph{determine} (labeled as \emph{nested structure}) in Figure~\ref{fig:graph_alignment}).
 Breaking down such large arguments helps avoid ambiguity during alignment.

-The alignment structure between the question and context has been proven to be useful for question answering in previous work~\cite{khashabi2018question, sachan2016machine,sachan2015learning}.
-Our framework differs from theirs in that it incorporates a much stronger alignment model (BERT), allowing us to relax the alignment constraints while still achieving high performance.
+Aligning questions and contexts has proven useful for question answering in previous work~\cite{sachan2015learning, sachan2016machine,khashabi2018question}.
+Our framework differs from theirs in that it incorporates a much stronger alignment model (BERT), allowing us to relax the alignment constraints and build a more flexible, higher-coverage model.